drand/drand/SECURITY.md

 The Drand team actively supports the most recent minor version of drand.

-Upcoming major or minor releases are announced with a prerelease at least one week in advance, and are communicated through the leagueofentropy@googlegroups.com email list.
+Upcoming major or minor releases will go through a release-candidate cycle before they are released to the ecosystem.```

 ## Reporting a Vulnerability